larsvilhuber/writing-r-to-excel/README.md

 ![My funny table](excel-formula.png)

 The content of the two tabs `Regression1` and `Regression2` will be filled with the output from the two regressions run in this document.
 I have explicitly not set a seed, so that the values change very time you run the file.
 You can verify that the "funny table" is automatically updated with the latest results.

+> You can find the full code as a Quarto (R) file at <https://github.com/larsvilhuber/writing-r-to-excel>.

 ## Setup